eric-song1773/eric-song1773.github.io/essays/e37-essay.md

 ---
 layout: essay
 type: essay
-title: UI Framework: A Handy-Dandy Tool, But Should Everyone Use It?
+title: UI Framework, A Handy-Dandy Tool, But Should Everyone Use It?
 date: 2021-10-07
 labels:
   - Software Engineering